June 12, 2025

 Reading stats is easy.
 Making a decision that shapes the next 10 years of your life?
 Not so much.
 Oregon offers a tight but powerful med school lineup, each one with a unique identity, mission, and culture.
 Whether you're dreaming of hospital hallways in Portland or community clinics in rural Yakima, here’s how to narrow it down to the school that actually fits you.

 Let’s start with the obvious: numbers matter.
-They’re the first thing Adcoms look at to determine if you’re ready or not.
+They’re the first thing AdComs look at to determine if you’re ready or not.
 If you’re sitting on a 3.9 and a 515, you can swing at pretty much any of these schools.
 But if your stats are closer to the national average (or below), your best move might be a DO program like COMP-NW or PNWU-COM, especially if your story shows grit, growth, and mission alignment.

 Med schools aren’t just training centers.
 They’re pipelines to specific kinds of doctors.
 OHSU wants physician-leaders who serve Oregon communities and push public health forward.
 COMP-NW and PNWU-COM want future DOs committed to rural care and underserved populations.
 COMP (in Pomona) wants culturally competent docs who can thrive in urban, diverse clinical environments.